 • Trails are open from 7 AM to sunset, 7 days a week.

 • Trail difficulties are marked at the beginning of each trail.

 • Trails may be closed due to weather or construction.
 Obey any and all closures.

 • Horses are limited to the Cloudland Connector (green dashed) and the Multi-Use trails (green & white dashed.)

-Click on the map below to download a pdf file of the trail map brochure for Cloudland Canyon State Park.
+Click on the map above for Cloudland Canyon State Parks trail brochure.

 © 2014 - Georgia Department of Natural Resources